Don’t Cheat At HQ Trivia Unless Your Soul Has Totally Decayed

 HQ Trivia is the live trivia quiz app that everyone loves.
-Like, really really loves.
+Like, really, really loves.
 It’s honestly kind of weird how much people love it, to be totally honest.
-And now there’s a site called HQuack that supposedly “hacks” the game to help you win… but is that really why anyone was playing anyway?
+And now there’s a site called HQuack that supposedly “hacks” the game to help you win…but is that really why anyone was playing anyway?

 The premise of HQ Trivia is that at 3 p.m. and 9 p.m.
 EST – appointment playing! – a genial host, usually the comedian Scott Rogowsky, talks players through 10 trivia questions of increasing difficulty.
 If you miss a question, you’re out.
 If you make it through all 10, you and however many people are left split a pot of real money.
 The pot and the split vary, but winners can expect a payout ranging $1-$100.
 Most often it seems to be under $20.